White Dominicans: Post-independence immigration

 The majority of the immigrants that settled in the Dominican Republic in the 19th century and the first half of the 20th century established their residence in Santo Domingo, Santiago, Moca and Puerto Plata.

 During the 19th century Puerto Plata was the most important port in the country (and even became provisional capital) and hosted the European and North American migration to the Dominican Republic.
 The majority were Germans traders and tobacco producers, most of them being from Hamburg and Bremen.
-There were also Englishmen, Dutch, Spaniards (mainly from Catalonia), Puerto Ricans (at least 30,000 between 1880 and 1940), Cubans (at least 5,000 immigrated during the Ten Years' War) and Italians.
+There were also Englishmen, Dutch, Spaniards (mainly from Catalonia) and Italians.
 After the Restoration War there was an inflow of Americans and French.
 Most immigrants during this period completely assimilated into the local Dominican population.
 The most prominent migrants' surnames that went to this city were Arzeno, Balaguer, Batlle, Bonarelli, Brugal, Capriles, Demorizi, Ferrari, Imbert, Lithgow, Lockward, McKinney, Paiewonsky, Prud'homme, Puig, Rainiere, Villanueva, Vinelli and Zeller.

 In 1871, half of Puerto Plata's population was composed of foreigners; and in both the 1888 and 1897 censuses, 30% was foreign born.

 Most of the offspring of Puerto Plata's immigrants moved to Santiago and Santo Domingo in the 20th century.

 Geographic distribution

-The distribution of white Dominicans or European descended population is the Cibao or Northern region, particularly the Sierra (Note: The Cibao Sierra or La Sierra is a geographic and ethnocultural area composed by the province of Santiago Rodríguez and the highlands of the Santiago province: the municipalities of Jánico, Sabana Iglesia, and San José de las Matas (Sajoma).) where according to the 1950 census, six out of ten people identified as white.
+The distribution of white Dominicans or European descended population is the Cibao or Northern region, particularly the Sierra (Note: The Cibao Sierra or La Sierra is a geographic and ethnocultural area composed by the province of Santiago Rodríguez and the highlands of the Santiago province: the municipalities of Jánico, Sabana Iglesia, and San José de las Matas (Sajoma).) such as composed by the province of Santiago Rodríguez and the highlands of the Santiago province.
+The 2022 Dominican census reported that 1,611,752 people or 18.7% of those 12 years old and above identify as white, 731,855 males and 879,897 females.
+Previously in 1950 these areas showed that six out of ten people identified as white.

-The Southeastern and Southwestern regions have fairly smaller concentrations of whites in comparison to the North with the exception of the city of Santo Domingo.
+The Southeastern and Southwestern regions have smaller concentrations of whites in comparison to the North with the exception of the city of Santo Domingo.

+Percentage (%) of White Dominicans by province (2022 census).

-The Sierra was peopled in the 18th century mostly by ethnic Canarians and French who established a markedly endogamous society where they didn't miscegenate with mulattos or blacks in order to preserve their whiteness; African slaves were negligible except in San José de las Matas, where today there is a large admixed population.
+The Sierra was populated in the 18th century mostly by ethnic Canarians and French who established a markedly endogamous society where they didn't miscegenate with mulattos or blacks in order to preserve their whiteness; African slaves were negligible except in San José de las Matas, where today there is a large admixed population.
 The Sierra received a sizeable amount of white and mulatto refugees from both Saint-Domingue (Haiti), and the Cibao Valley, the former during the Haitian Revolution and the latter amid the Dominican genocide by the Haitian army in 1805.

+The 2022 census results for the population aged 12 years and above shows the distribution of the white population in each province.